Macros

 You can navigate and select items on the auto-complete list using the directional Up and Down keys and the Enter key on your keyboard.

-For example, if you have permission to control a Character which contains an Attribute named “Intelligence”, you could type “@int” into the 'Action' text area of an Edit Macro window.
-This will bring up an auto-complete list which contains that Attribute.
+For example, if you have permission to control a Character that contains an Attribute named “Intelligence”, you could type “@int” into the 'Action' text area of an Edit Macro window.
+This will bring up an auto-complete list that contains that Attribute.

 Tip